manuGil/online-core/docs/source/radiometric-ops.rst

 Preparation
 ^^^^^^^^^^^

 QGIS offers the possibility to apply all kind of filter kernels on images which are displayed in a viewer.
 In this exercise, we will make use of tools which apply some filters and store the output as temporary files.
-In such way, we can easily compare different results.
+In such a way, we can easily compare different results.

 Task 1.1
    Install the **Profile tool** plugin. *Go to Plugins > Manage* and Install Plugins, and install the plugin.

 Task 1.2
-   Set the default contrast stretch to use the 2% and 98% cumulative pixel count for gray scale images.
+   Set the default contrast stretch to use the 2% and 98% cumulative pixel count for grayscale images.
 In the Settings menu, select *Options > Rendering tab*.
 Scroll down to **Contrast enhancement settings**, and set the default for **Single band gray** to *Stretch To MinMax*.
 Then, set **Limits (minimum/maximum)** to *Cumulative pixel count cut*.
 Make sure that the cut limits are set to :math:`2.0` and :math:`98.0%`.
 Select OK.

 .. note::
    **QGIS**